cdunham1989/Whisper/Documentation.md

 Today we set out to begin working towards our MVP.
 We decided to split our team to work on:

-- Swift app logic: creating users, conversations and a database for this information to persist.
+- Swift app logic: creating users, conversations and researching a database structure for this information to persist in.
-- Ruby server logic: Creating a remote server which accepts a string from the application, converts it into a JSON file and replies with a 'confirmation'.
+- Ruby server logic: Creating a remote server which accepts a string from the application, converts it into JSON format.

+**Wednesday 6th December**

+Continuing work towards MVP.
+Team split to work on:

+- Implementing Firebase for the Swift app and started work on handling requests to the server using sockets.
+- Increasing server functionality to a socket server which handles requests when they are received.

+**Thursday 7th December**

 ## Important Documents